If you’re looking to get your forklift license, now is a great time.

 That’s because you're driving a machine that can weigh over 10,000 lbs.
 And one careless move can result in tragedy very quickly.

-So it's crucial that you're always aware of your surroundings.
-That's the only way to avoid injuring yourself and pedestrians, or damaging property, equipment, and product.
+So you must be always aware of your surroundings.
+That’s the only way to avoid injuring yourself and pedestrians, or damaging property, equipment, and product.

-And speaking of injury, you should be aware of all the risks to your own health.
+Speaking of injury, you should be aware of all the risks to your health.
 You can be crushed, fall off the lift, be hit by another driver, or suffer carbon monoxide poisoning, among other health risks for lift truck operators.

 Forklift driver salary: How much you can expect to get paid

 Starting a career as a forklift operator can be a great way to bump up your wage.
-Especially if you're transitioning from traditionally lower-paying jobs, like fast food and retail.
+This is especially true if you’re transitioning from traditionally lower-paying jobs, like fast food and retail.

-In recent years, companies have come to realize that there simply aren't as many lift truck operators as they need to meet demand.
-The result is that they've had to pay more to hire and retain drivers.
+In recent years, companies have realized that there are not as many lift truck operators as they need to meet demand.
+The result is that they’ve had to pay more to hire and retain drivers.

-So then, what is the average forklift driver salary?
+So then, what is the average forklift driver’s salary?

-But numbers alone don't tell the whole story.
-Besides for wage, things like health care coverage, retirement plans, sick leave, and vacation should also play a role in your decision.
+However, numbers alone don’t tell the whole story.
+Besides wages, health care coverage, retirement plans, sick leave, and vacation should also play a role in your decision.

 Fortunately, most forklift operators have those benefits available to them.